maikwl/maikwl/README.md

 - 👋 Hi, I’m @maikwl
-- 👀 I’m interested in economics, data/urban/space science, sustainability and mixing drinks among other things
+- 👀 I’m interested in economics, data/urban/space science, sustainability and mixing drinks among other things.
-- 🌱 I’m currently learning more things about causality, urban form, and
+- 🌱 I’m currently learning more things about causality, urban form, and networks.
-- 💞️ I’m looking to collaborate on developing resources for learning econometrics and quantitative methods in Economics
+- 💞️ I’m looking to collaborate on developing resources for learning econometrics and quantitative methods in Economics.
 - 📫 How to reach me: mfragkias@gmail.com

 <!---